-I. Is this an arbitration or mediate ion?
+I. Is this an arbitration or mediation on?
 If it is a mediation, is it court ordered?
 II.
-Type of Case (please specify) (e.g., commercial, personal injury, real estate, family law III.
+Type of Case (please specify) (e.g., commercial, personal injury, real estate, family law) III.
 If there is one neutral, is that person a female?
-IV. (b) how ma trators and, if so, how many are females? nd, if so, how many are females?
-V. Assuming the panel members are neutrals, how was the neutral(s) chosen?
+IV.
+If there is a panel, (a) how many are party arbitrators and, if so, how many are females? (b) how many are neutrals and, if so, how many are females? (c) is the Chair a female?
+V. Assuming the panel members a are neutrals, how was the neutral(s) chosen?
 VI.
-From a list provided by a not By the court?
+From a list provided by a ne By the court?
 Agreed upon by parties?
-Two arbitrators selected the Number of Parties (total for all e third?
+Two arbitrators selected the Number of Parties (total for all third?
 VII.
-Amount at issue (apx.) on affin mative case \$ Counterclaims, if any \$ VIII.
-Lead Counsel for Plaintiff(s): (lawyer who primarily spoke) Male Female Government Non-Government (other lawyers v Male Female Government Non-Government IX.
-Lead Counsel for Defendant(s) (lawyer who primarily spoke) Male Female Government Non-Government who did not speak, including local counsel) X. Was the Plaintiff a female or, i f a corporation, v was the GC/CEO/CFO a female?
+Amount at issue (apx.) on affirmative case \$ Counterclaims, if any \$ VIII.
+Lead Counsel for Plaintiff(s): (lawyer who primarily spoke) Male Female Government Non-Government (other lawyers who did not speak, including local counsel) Male Female Government Non-Government IX.
+Lead Counsel for Defendant(s) (lawyer who primarily spoke) Male Female Government Non-Government : (other lawyers who did not speak, including local counsel) Male Female Government Non-Government X. Was the Plaintiff a female or, it f a corporation, was the GC/CEO/CFO a female?
 XI.
-Was the Defendant a female or r, if a corporation , was the GC/CEO/CFO female?
-XII. s) in which you se hese parties or their counsel?
-If repeat, please erved and at whose behest and whether the a of the law.
+Was the Defendant a female or , if a corporation, was the GC/CEO/CFO female?
+XII. • ADR matter for these parties or their counsel?
+If repeat, please ) in which you served and at whose behest and whether the or a different area of the law.